StructuralNeurobiologyLab/SyConn/docs/doc.md

 ## SyConn KNOSSOS viewer
-The following packages have to be available for the system python interpreter:
+The following packages have to be available for the system's python2 interpreter (will differ from the conda environment):

 - numpy